geminilabs/site-reviews-v2/readme.txt

 14. Add-Ons are being built to extend the functionality on the Site Reviews plugin

 == Changelog ==

+= 2.8.3 (2017-11-15) =
+- Fix a PHP type error when a shortcode contains no arguments

 = 2.8.2 (2017-11-15) =
 - Added ajax pagination automatic scrolling and loader animation